-2.8.2.1 The MXG/CC, or equivalent, Safety, BEF and Fire Protection Services shall coordinate on a written emergency response and rescue plan.
-The plan shall identify the responsibilities of a rescue team and the procedures to remove individuals incapable of self-rescue from fuel tanks/cells.
-The plan will account for foreseeable rescue situations and, as a minimum:
+2.8.2.1 The plan shall identify the responsibilities of a rescue team and the procedure to remove individuals incapable of self-rescue from the fuel tanks/cells.
+Furthermore, the plan will include procedures for evacuation of fuel tank during Fire Suppression Foam release.

-- a.
-Shall be exercised annually by the Confined Spaces Program Team (CSPT). - (1) The exercise shall be documented by the wing's Confined Space Program OPR and distributed to affected agencies.
-The Fuel Systems Repair Section/RPA Mech Repair Section shall maintain a copy of the report on file for two years. - (2) The CSPT may practice making removals from actual or simulated fuel tanks using dummies or available personnel. - b.
-Shall list the equipment and facility requirements necessary to safely remove an incapacitated entrant. - c.
-Shall define the roles/activities of responding emergency agencies, including rescue procedures from a fuel tank/cell from which removal by the Attendant has failed or is not possible.
+2.8.2.1.1 Shall be exercised annually by the Confined Spaces Program Team (CSPT).

+- The exercise shall be documented by the wing's Confined Space Program OPR and distributed to affected agencies.
+The Fuel Systems Repair Section/RPA Mech Repair Section shall maintain a copy of the report on file for two years. - The CSPT may practice making removals from actual or simulated fuel tanks using dummies or available personnel.

+2.8.2.1.2 Shall list the equipment and facility requirements necessary to safely remove an incapacitated entrant.

+2.8.2.1.3 Shall define the roles/activities of responding emergency agencies, including rescue procedures from a fuel tank/ cell from which removal by the Attendant has failed or is not possible.